Dallas Attorneys for Internal Bleeding from Truck Accidents

 Consequences of Internal Bleeding

 Untreated internal bleeding is often fatal.
 Even small hemorrhages can turn into life-threatening medical situations.
-Losing blood flow to a major organ or body part can cause that organ or body part to slowly die.
-Complications of internal bleeding can result in:
+Losing blood flow to a major organ or body part can cause that organ or body part to die slowly.
+Complications of internal bleeding can result in the following:

 - Organ failure

 Internal bleeding is an extremely serious condition and needs to be treated immediately by medical professionals.
 Organs and tissues impacted by internal bleeding may recover and function normally.
 However, significant organ impairments can happen when internal bleeding is not controlled promptly.

 Internal bleeding following a truck accident is generally the result of physical trauma.
 This trauma can be either blunt force trauma or penetrating trauma.
 A sudden blow or impact on the body causes blunt-force trauma.
 The blunt force causes internal injuries when vessels and tissues are damaged by being physically hit or when they are crushed or torn by the sheer force of the impact.
 There are multiple ways that a truck accident can cause blunt-force injuries to the body.

 Penetrating injuries are caused when an object perforates a part of the body, tearing a hole in soft tissues and blood vessels.
 Large truck accidents can cause penetrating injuries by sending debris flying.
 A collision’s sudden and forceful impact can turn everyday objects in a victim’s car into shrapnel capable of causing penetrating injuries.
 Shattered windshields, loose truck cargo, and jagged remnants of the car or truck can also cause penetrating injuries.